maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In mode Alevin, the fraction of read length required to overlap the intron in order to be counted as "unspliced" is set to 0.2 (i.e. 20%) by default.
 This corresponds to 10nt in a 50nt-long read, or to 20nt in a 100nt-long read.
 The user is encouraged to modify this value as deemed appropriate via the ``--readLengthFrx`` commandline argument.
+In practice, this variable affects the length of the exon sequence flank added to the intron sequence to generate reference sequences for Salmon Alevin.
+Exon sequence flank length is set to one minus 'readLengthFrx' of read length.

 Output structure